JuliaWeb/WebSockets.jl/README.md

 ## What does WebSockets.jl enable?

 - reading and writing between entities you can program or know about
-- low latency messaging
+- low latency, high speed messaging
 - implement your own 'if X send this, Y do that' subprotocols
 - implement registered [websocket subprotocols](https://www.iana.org/assignments/websocket/websocket.xml#version-number)
 - heartbeating, relaying
 - build a network including browser clients
 - convenience functions for gatekeeping with a common interface for HttpServer and HTTP
-- writing http handlers and websocket coroutines ('handlers') in the same process can be an advantage.
-Exchanging unique tokens via http(s) before accepting websockets is recommended for improved security
+- writing http handlers and websocket coroutines ('handlers') in the same process can be a security advantage.
+Modify web page responses to include time-limited tokens in the wsuri.

 WebSockets are well suited for user interactions via a browser or [cross-platform applications](https://electronjs.org/).
-User interaction and graphics workload, even development time can be moved off Julia resources.
-Use websockets to pass arguments between compiled functions on both sides; don't evaluate received code!
+Workload and development time can be moved off Julia resources.
+Use websockets to pass arguments between compiled functions on both sides; it has both speed and security advantages over passing code for evaluation.

 The /logutils folder contains some specialized logging functionality that is quite fast and can make working with multiple asyncronous tasks easier.
 See /benchmark code for how to use.
 Logging  may be moved out of WebSockets in the future, depending on how other logging capabilities develop.